November 28, 2022

 - Set up communication so everyone working with a student is in touch; continuity is critical and it does take a community working together to achieve the best results.

 - Past social experience can be intimidating, but past success can be the basis for this year’s start.
-Encourage thinking about sitting with friends at lunch, possible ways to become involved this year.
+Encourage thinking about possible ways to engage with others.
 Sometimes scripting or talking about what might be shared can help: sharing what happened over the summer, asking about others’ vacations, talking about the new year.

 Although a new school year can bring up worries based on what’s happened in the past, it can also be a fresh start with lessons learned.
 Being both proactive and calm goes a long way to ensuring that your child starts the year off right.